 Funding will be sought towards the cost of capital projects from external parties wherever possible and appropriate.
-These will include property developers, central government and government agencies, funding bodies such as the National Lottery or the Football Foundation and partner organisations that may join with the Council to bring forward particular projects of mutual benefit.
-In the current climate, however, the Council may find such sources of funding to be limited.
+The prime examples of these being the Town Deals (£34.5m between 2022/23 and 2025/26), Future High Streets Fund (£5.3m between 2022/23 and 2023/24) and Disabled Facilities Grants.
+These may include property developers, central government and government agencies, funding bodies such as the National Lottery or the Football Foundation and partner organisations that may join with the Council to bring forward particular projects of mutual benefit.

 The Council is presently debt free, having no long term loans outstanding.
 The capital investment programme set out in Annex B will require a significant amount of borrowing if it is to be carried out in its entirety.
+The use of borrowing has an effect on the General Fund Revenue account in terms of interest payable and the requirement to allocate a Minimum Revenue Provision, for a typical asset with a useful life of 20 years borrowing costs currently amount to around £6,000 for every £100,000 borrowed.

-There has no intention to charge any capital investment directly to the General Fund Revenue Account.
+There is no intention to charge any capital investment directly to the General Fund Revenue Account.